JaworWr/MLAcceleration/README.md

 * `experiments.py`, `logistic_regression.py` - code for experiments with logistic regression
 * `nn_extrapolation.py` - implementation of acceleration methods for neural networks
 * `nn_utils.py` - helper code for neural network experiments

+All experiments were performed using Jupyter notebooks included in the `notebooks` directory.